-- 8. Authority and approvals: The signature on the application is the applicant's or their authorized agent's certification that the local government has approved submittal of the application and has firmly committed the matching funds required. - Compliance with laws: The applicant must certify on the application that the proposed planning project complies with all state, federal and local laws, ordinances and regulations, including any necessary environmental review and procurement requirements. - 10.
-Compliance with contract conditions: Commerce may require grantees adhere to technical guiding documents and templates based on the scope of the project, as applicable. - Commerce has guidance documents available for different Planning Grant deliverables.
-See the Community Technical Assistance Program's Presentations, Publications and Model Documents website for guidance and model documents. - 11.
-Dissemination of information and technology transfer: Grantees will be contractually required to allow Commerce access to any facility or site associated with the planning project, and the ability to obtain, publish, disseminate or distribute any and all information obtained from the planning project (except any data or information identified as confidential or proprietary), without restriction and without payment or compensation by Commerce. - 12.
-Grant duration and performance period: The reimbursement period will begin with the issuance of the Governor's Award Letter, be solidified with contract execution and terminate 60 calendar days after the reimbursement period ends.
-Commerce will consider contract extensions on a case-by-case basis that necessitates a longer contract period, provided the grantee has demonstrated a good faith effort to complete the project on time and within the original budget.
-No requests for payment may be submitted for any costs or expenses obligated by the grantee for reimbursement before the Governor's Award Letter and after termination of the grant contract.
-All CDBG Planning projects that have been awarded must be completed within the time frame specified in the executed contract.
+8. Authority/ and Approvals: The signature on the application is the Applicant's (or their authorized agent's) certification that the local government has approved submittal of the application and has firmly committed the matching funds required.

+9. Compliance with Laws: The Applicant must certify on the application that the proposed planning project complies with all state, federal, and local laws, ordinances, and regulations, including any necessary environmental review and procurement requirements.

+10. Compliance with Contract Conditions: Commerce may require grantees adhere to technical guiding documents and templates based on scope of project as applicable.

+Commerce has guidance documents available for different planning grant deliverables.
+See the Community Technical Assistance Presentations, distribute any and all information obtained from the planning project (except any data or information identified as confidential or proprietary), without restriction and without payment or compensation by Commerce.

+Publications & Model Documents website for guidance and model documents.

+11. Dissemination of Information and Technology Transfer: Grantees will be contractually required to allow Commerce access to any facility or site associated with the planning project, and the ability to obtain, publish, disseminate, or

+12. Grant Duration and Performance Period: The reimbursement period grant term will begin with the issuance of the Governor's Award letter, be solidified with contract upon execution, and terminate 60 calendar days after the reimbursement period ends. of the grant contract and will end one (1) year after the date of the Award Letter, or upon final reimbursement for costs and close-out of the planning activity by Commerce.
+Commerce will consider contract extensions special circumstances, on a case-by-case basis, that necessitates a longer contract period provided the grantee has demonstrated a good faith effort to complete the project on time and within the original budget.
+No requests for payment may be submitted for any costs or expenses obligated by the district grantee for reimbursement before the Governor's Award letter and after termination of the grant contract.
+All CDBG Planning projects for which a CDBG Planning Grantthat have has been awarded must be completed within the time frame specified in the executed contract.
+Commerce, in its sole discretion, may grant an extension to this deadline if the planning project is near completion but will not be fully completed by the deadline, and the grant recipient can demonstrate a good faith effort to complete the project on time and within the original budget.

-- 13. Return of funds: At Commerce's sole discretion, the grantee will be required to and agrees it shall return to Commerce any and all funds that are determined by Commerce to have been spent in violation of the terms and conditions of the grant contract. - 14.
-Cost savings: In the event that expenses for a CDBG Planning Grant project are less than the projected costs and grant award, Commerce may, in its sole discretion, authorize additional related planning efforts for the same facility to enhance the overall project or reduce the grant award accordingly. - 15.
-Uniform Relocation Act: Preliminary engineering reports and preliminary architectural reports funded with CDBG Planning Grants which consider, recommend or require the acquisition of real property are subject to the Uniform Relocation Act.
-Grantees are encouraged to contact Community MT staff anytime acquisition is considered as part of a Planning Grant application or project, to ensure all necessary and appropriate URA procedures are followed.
+13. Return of Funds: At Commerce's sole discretion, the grantee will be required to and agrees it shall return to Commerce any and all funds that are determined by Commerce to have been spent in violation of the terms and conditions of the grant contract.

+14. Cost Savings: In the event that expenses for a CDBG Planning grant projects are less than the projected costs and grant award, Commerce may, in its sole discretion, authorize additional related planning efforts for the same facility to enhance the overall project or reduce the grant award accordingly.

+during the preparation of preliminary engineering (PER) or architectural (PAR) reports which that consider, recommend or require the acquisition of real property are subject to the Uniform Relocation Act (URA).
+Grantees are encouraged to contact CDD Community MT staff anytime acquisition is being considered as part of a planning grant application or projectaward, to ensure all necessary and appropriate URA procedures are followed.